Deep K-SVD Denoising: Discussion and Conclusions

 A fundamental question nowadays in computational imaging is whether old/classic methods should be discarded and replaced by their deep-learning alternatives.
 In the context of image denoising, classical methods focused on data modeling and optimization, and searched for ways to identify and exploit the redundancies existing in the visual data.
 The recent deep networks, which lead the denoising performance charts today, take an entirely different route, targeting the inference stage directly, and learning their parameters for optimized end-to-end performance.
 Now that these methods are getting close to touch their ceiling, our work comes to argue that the classic methods are still very much relevant, and could become key in breaking such barriers.
 We believe that classic image processing algorithms will have a comeback for this exact reason.

 Adopting a different point of view, this work offers a migration from intuitively chosen architectures, as many recent papers have offered, towards well-justified ones based on domain knowledge of the problem we are trying to solve.
 That is, the structure of the denoising problem is embedded into the deep learning architecture, making the overall algorithm enjoy both the flexibility of the deep methods, and the structure brought by the more classical approaches.
 The option of piling convolutions, ReLU's, batch-normalization steps, skip connections, strides and pooling operations, dilated filtering, and many other tricks, and seeking for best performing architectures by trial an error, has been the dominating approach so far.

 It is time to return to the theoretical foundations of signal and image processing in order to go beyond this point.
 Relying on sparse representation modeling, the K-SVD network we introduce in this work has a clear objective, a concise structure, and yet it works quite well.
-In fact, we believe that the results shown here stand as yet another testimony for the central role that sparse modeling plays in broad data processing.
+We believe that the results shown here stand as yet another testimony for the central role that sparse modeling plays in broad data processing.
+We hope that a fusion of the past knowledge with the new deep-learning view could bring us to the next levels in a long list of applications in image processing.
+This paper offers a valuable step in this direction, as the architecture we propose offers a clear interpretability of its features (being the sparse representations of overlapping image patches) and parameters (being the learned dictionary and the threshold for the pursuit).

 And related to the above, here is an interesting question: What is the simplest possible network, in terms of the number of free parameters to learn and the number of computations to apply, for getting state-of-the-art image denoising?
 In single-image super-resolution it has become common practice in the literature to compare different solutions by considering their complexity as well (e.g., \cite{Timofte_2016_CVPR}).
 This is done by showing points in a 2D graph of PSNR versus computational cost.
 Doing the same in image denoising may reveal interesting patterns.
 The general deep-learning based methods, while showing the best PSNR, tend to be quite heavy and cumbersome.
 Could much lighter networks perform nearly as well (and perhaps even better)?
 In this work we offer one such avenue to explore, and we are certain that many others will follow.